wlwwt/portfolio/README.md

-GlobalVisions
+wlwwt
 =============
-TYPO3 configuration for GlobalVisions
+TYPO3 configuration for wlwwt